-Organizations, camps, and schools which serve those with autism in the Northeast Florida counties of Baker, Clay, Duval, Nassau, and St. Johns, can apply for a HEAL Foundation grant!
+Organizations, programs, camps, and schools which serve those with autism in the Northeast Florida counties of Baker, Clay, Duval, Nassau, and St. Johns, can apply for a HEAL Foundation grant!

 - Spring grant applicaton period: April 1 through May 1